peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Enriching exceptions with notes allows you to provide more context about the error, making it easier to understand and debug.
 You can include additional information such as error codes, relevant data, or explanations to help users or developers understand the cause of the exception.

 # Chapter XX working with Files
 In Python 3, file manipulation refers to the process of reading from and writing to files on the filesystem.
 Python provides built-in functions and methods for performing various file operations, including opening, reading, writing, closing, and manipulating files.
-Here's an overview of file manipulation in Python 3:
+Here has an overview of file manipulation in Python 3:

 1. **Opening a File**:
    - To open a file, you use the built-in `open()` function, specifying the file path and mode (read, write, append, etc.).